Pneumoconiosis (silicosis, anthracosis, etc.)

 The VA rates Pneumoconiosis (silicosis, anthracosis, etc.) under Diagnostic Code (DC) 6832, governed by 38 CFR 38 CFR § 4.97.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Pneumoconiosis (silicosis, anthracosis, etc.) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Pneumoconiosis (silicosis, anthracosis, etc.) qualify for TDIU?

-What evidence do I need to establish service connection for Pneumoconiosis (silicosis, anthracosis, etc.)?
+What evidence supports a higher rating for Pneumoconiosis (silicosis, anthracosis, etc.)?

-What is the C&P exam like for Pneumoconiosis (silicosis, anthracosis, etc.)?
+What happens at the C&P exam for Pneumoconiosis (silicosis, anthracosis, etc.)?

 Get a Personalized Rating Analysis